nmdwolf/Tensor19/README.md

 ## For the people using Julia:

-To get the code to work you will need to add one package (this one is used for Krylov space-based iterative solvers):
+To get the code to work you will need to add one package (this one is used for Krylov-based algorithms):
 * KrylovKit